portworx/px-docs/portworx_on_packet.md

 ---
 layout: page
-title: "Create a scaleout converged container cluster using Kubernetes and Portworx in GCE"
+title: "Portworx on the Packet.net Hosted Platform"
 keywords: portworx, packet.net, PaaS, IaaS, docker, converged, bare metal
 sidebar: home_sidebar
 ---

-This guide shows you how you can easily deploy Portworx on the **packet.net** hosting service, available here [http://packet.net]
+This guide shows you how you can easily deploy Portworx on the **packet.net** hosting service, available [here](http://packet.net)

 Other supported bare metal cloud providers are